stack-auth/stack/docs/docs/02-advanced-guides/01-customization/02-examples/01-signin.md

 }
 ```

-`redirectUrl` is the url the user will be redirected to after successful signing in.
-It is optional and defaults to the current page.

 You can also use `useUser` at the beginning of the sign in page to check if wether the user is already signed in and redirect them to some other page if they are.